 If you can no longer provide care

 There could be many reasons why you may not be able to continue looking after someone.
 They might need more support, or you may have your own health concerns.
 It’s understandable if you feel you can no longer provide care for any reason.

 If you’re no longer willing or able to look after someone, tell the council as soon as possible.
-Ask the council to carry out a care needs assessment, also called an Adult Carer Support Plan in Scotland, or review the care and support plan for the person you’re looking after and tell them if the situation is urgent.
+Ask the council to carry out a care needs assessment, also called an Adult Carer Support Plan in Scotland, or review the care and support plan for the person you’re looking after – remember to tell them if the situation is urgent.
 Our factsheet First steps in getting help with your care needs has more information.